dustinpfister/blog_posts/_posts/nodejs-request-streams.md

 ### 2.1 - Using process.stdout

 One way to log that data to the console, is to pipe it to process.stdout.
-This will work in a simular way to that of using console.log, the incoming chunks will be logged out to the console.
+This will work in a similar way to that of using console.log, the incoming chunks will be logged out to the console.

 ```js
 let request = require('request');